The By The Book Podcast is hosted by stand up comedian Jolenta Greenberg and podcast producer Kristen Meinzer. It is produced by Panoply.

 The Secret’s message about the power of optimism resonated with both hosts, but neither loved the book’s claim that people attract and are responsible for anything bad that happens to them.
 Likewise, de-cluttering can improve our lives, but Kondo takes it to the extreme, causing domestic tension for both hosts.

 Yes!
-This is a fun way to learn about important books in the self-help cannon and will appeal both to those who embrace the genre as well as more skeptical listeners.
+The By The Book Podcast is a fun way to learn about important books in the self-help cannon and will appeal both to those who embrace the genre as well as more skeptical listeners.
 I’m looking forward to the next episode, though it’s worth noting that because each experiment takes two weeks, it’s not clear how frequently they will appear.